RubixML/ML/README.md

 ### Dataset Objects
 In Rubix, data is passed around using specialized data structures called Dataset objects.
 Dataset objects can hold a heterogeneous mix of categorical and continuous data and make it easy to transport data in a canonical way.

-There are two *types* of data that Estimators can process i.e *categorical* and *continuous*.
+There are two *types* of features that Estimators can process i.e *categorical* and *continuous*.
 Any numerical (integer or float) datum is considered continuous and any string datum is considered categorical by convention throughout Rubix.
 For example, the number 5 could be represented as a continuous variable by casting it to an integer or it can be interpreted as the index of a category by using a string type (*'5'*).
 It is important to note the distinction between the two types as they are handled differently.

 ##### Example:
 ```php